The effectiveness of interventions aimed at increasing hand washing in healthcare workers—a systematic review by Naikoba S, and Hayward A

 Study Background

 There were no significant efforts in the past to prevent Hospital Acquired Infections.
-The authors conducted this study to provide a key in preventing HAI by encouraging handwashing of healthcare workers.
-The main purpose of this study is to show the effectiveness of handwashing by the healthcare workers during patient care and preventing HAI.
-Hospital Acquired Infections (HAI) is a health problem due to its fatal consequences, high frequency, and the high price of treatment.
-Health personnel are exposed to contact with multiple pathogens, a situation that makes them a transmitter and potential carrier of these pathogens to other patients (Naikoba & Hayward, 2001).
-So that in the care of patients it is important to have clean hands.
+The authors conducted this study to provide a key to preventing HAI by encouraging the handwashing of healthcare workers.
+The main purpose of this study is to show the effectiveness of handwashing by healthcare workers during patient care and to prevent HAI.
+Hospital Acquired Infections (HAI) is a health problem due to its fatal consequences, high frequency, and high price of treatment.
+Health personnel is exposed to contact with multiple pathogens, a situation that makes them a transmitter and potential carriers of these pathogens to other patients (Naikoba & Hayward, 2001).
+So in the care of patients it is important to have clean hands.
 The research questions of this paper are: What are the ways to promote handwashing among healthcare workers to control the hospital Acquired Infections, What is the effectiveness of interventions to increase handwashing among healthcare workers, how the handwashing be encouraged among healthcare workers and what facilities can help in promoting handwashing.
-These are the questions that lead to me select this paper as a base for my study.
+These are the questions that lead to me selecting this paper as a base for my study.

 Literature Analysis